-Dr. Gavin Dillingham is Program Director for Clean Energy Policy at HARC and Director of the US DOE’s Southwest Combined Heat and Power TAP.
+Dr. Gavin Dillingham is Program Director for Clean Energy Policy at HARC and Director of the US DOE’s Southcentral and Upper-West CHP TAP.
 Dr. Dillingham joined HARC in 2012 where he leads research and program efforts focusing on improving the climate resilience of the electric power infrastructure and built environment.

 Dr. Dillingham has worked in the clean energy industry for the last twenty years in both the private and public sector.
 Much of this work focused on climate action planning, greenhouse gas mitigation strategies and strategic energy management for large institutions and cities.

 His current work at HARC includes studying and developing climate risk mitigation strategies for the public and private sector, climate action decision making and planning, and clean energy finance.
 Specific projects Dr. Dillingham is leading includes research on decision making in regards to the deployment of critical power infrastructure across the United States; a study on the deployment of climate resilience standards for the built environment; and research on corporate operational decisions in regards to climate vulnerability and risk.

 Dr. Dillingham’s programmatic activity includes directing the Department of Energy’s Southwest Combined Heat and Power Technical Assistance Partnership which is tasked with improving community resilience and reducing energy waste through increased investment in CHP.
 He also leads HARC’s efforts with the Texas State Energy Conservation Office which is working on improving energy data access and the deployment of PACE financing.

 Dr. Dillingham received his PhD in Political Science from Rice University in 2008 where he studied policy diffusion and adoption of natural resources policies across U.S. states.